Ultimate Day Trip: Taking the Bus from Las Vegas to Grand Canyon

 Planning Your Trip to the Grand Canyon West Rim

 I looked into whether I wanted to rent a car and do the drive myself, or take a bus tour.
-Renting a car meant the cost for at least a two day rental, filling the tank with gas, paying for parking at the hotel, driving along the Las Vegas Strip and not to mention a very long 10 hours in a vehicle.
+Renting a car meant the cost of at least a two-day rental, filling the tank with gas, paying for parking at the hotel, driving along the Las Vegas Strip, and not to mention a very long 10 hours in a vehicle.
 I also discovered that personal vehicles are not allowed onto the West Rim.
 So once you park and buy your pass, you line up to take a shuttle to visit the park.
 If you do decide to drive on your own, make sure you arrive early to avoid the crowds.

 Bus Tour from Las Vegas to Grand Canyon